 You can pick your own pumpkin right off the vine while the kids enjoy wheelbarrow racing, the playground, a corn maze, pig races, flower patch, rides, duck races, and more.
 Don’t forget to get a great family photo in the life-sized pumpkin house and grab some BBQ at the Clodhopper.

-The pumpkin patch runs on the weekends only October 1st through the first weekend in November.
+The pumpkin patch runs on the weekends only starting September 30th through November 5th, 2023.
 Tickets must be purchased in advance online.

 9963 Poole’s Road, Montgomery